Icon for gfsd IntelliJ IDEA

 `-- build.gradle

-Not necessarily related to folder structure, but definitely a best practice: make sure to provide adequate documentation for your Spring Boot projects!
+Not necessarily related to folder structure, but definitely a best practice to emphasize: make sure to provide adequate documentation for your Spring Boot projects!
 Include comments as necessary, and create Javadoc or README files to help others navigate your codebase.

 In the case of complex projects where it may not be self-explanatory, it may also make sense to document your folder structure.
 This will prove to be immensely valuable in the long run as the application grows, is maintained, and new team members add functionality or try to debug features.